 This is a massive area for some people, and one that I will always be honest about.
 I will never gloss over this section and pretend an air fryer is something it is not.

 Can an air fryer provide the same level of taste as a regular deep fryer?
 The answer for me is a categorical no. If you want to experience the exact same level of taste, please don’t buy an air fryer.
 You will be disappointed!

 Having said that, the taste you get (when using an air fryer properly) is certainly in the same ballpark.
-There has to be some major trade off when changing to a healthier air fryer, and this is the main one for me.
+There have to be some major trade-offs when changing to a healthier air fryer, and this is the main one for me.